Century Plaza Cinemas

-In the mid-1980’s, Cineplex took over the Century Plaza Cinemas and remodeled the theater which reopened on August 21, 1987.
+In the mid-1980’s, Cineplex Odeon took over the Century Plaza Cinemas and remodeled the theater which reopened on August 21, 1987.
 Unfortunately, this work included a conversion of the main screen into three smaller, separate screens.

-By comparision, if one were to cut the Astor’s rear seats from the main seating area, one would create screens 3 and 4 at the Century Plaza.
+By comparison, if one were to cut the Astor’s rear seats from the main seating area, one would create screens 3 and 4 at the Century Plaza.
 As a result, the theater’s original second screen became considered its main screen.

-This theater was often used as a preferred location for private trade screenings, a common occurence in Los Angeles.
-It also hosted the occassional premiere.
+This theater was often used as a preferred location for private trade screenings, a common occurrence in Los Angeles.
+It also hosted the occasional premiere.